-The long-term risk of an oversupply of inland tank barges may be mitigated by the fact that the inland tank barge industry has approximately 385 tank barges that are 30 years old or older and approximately 280 of those are 40 years old or older.
+The long-term risk of an oversupply of inland tank barges may be mitigated by the fact that the inland tank barge industry has approximately 600 tank barges that are 30 years old or older and approximately 400 of those are 40 years old or older.
 Given the age profile of the industry inland tank barge fleet and extensive customer vetting standards, the expectation is that these older tank barges will continue to be removed from service and replaced by new tank barges as needed, with the extent of both retirements and new builds dependent on petrochemical and refinery production levels and crude oil and natural gas condensate movements, both of which can have a direct effect on industry-wide tank barge utilization, as well as term and spot contract rates.

-During 2019, 2020, and 2021, a decline in industry-wide demand for the movement of crude oil and natural gas condensate transportation volumes increased available capacity and resulted in some reluctance among certain customers to extend term contracts, which led to an increase in the number of coastal vessels operating in the spot market.
+Beginning in 2019, a decline in industry-wide demand for the movement of crude oil and natural gas condensate transportation volumes increased available capacity and resulted in some reluctance among certain customers to extend term contracts, which led to an increase in the number of coastal vessels operating in the spot market.
 In addition, the Company and the industry added new coastal tank barge capacity during 2019, 2020, and 2021.
-Much of this new capacity is replacement capacity for older vessels anticipated to be retired.
+Much of this new capacity was replacement capacity for older vessels anticipated to be retired.

-The Company estimates there are approximately 270 tank barges operating in the 195,000 barrels or less coastal industry fleet, the sector of the market in which the Company operates, and approximately 20 of those are over 25 years old.
-The Company is aware of two coastal ATBs placed in service in 2019, one in 2020, and one small specialized coastal ATB in 2021 by competitors.
-There was one announced small specialized coastal ATB delivered in the first quarter of 2021, with no further coastal barges currently under construction.
+The Company estimates there are approximately 270 tank barges operating in the 195,000 barrels or less coastal industry fleet, the sector of the market in which the Company operates, and approximately 21 of those are over 25 years old.
+The Company is aware of one coastal ATB placed in service in 2020, one small specialized coastal ATB in 2021 and no ATBs placed in 2022 by competitors with no further coastal tank barges currently under construction.

 Higher fuel prices could increase operating expenses and fuel price volatility could reduce profitability.
-The cost of fuel during 2021 was approximately 11% of marine transportation revenue.
+The cost of fuel during 2022 was approximately 16% of marine transportation revenue.
 The Company's marine transportation term contracts typically include fuel escalation clauses, or the customer pays for the fuel.
-However, there is generally a 30 to 90 day delay before contracts are adjusted depending on the specific contract.
+However, there is generally a 30 to 120 day delay before contracts are adjusted depending on the specific contract.
 In general, the fuel escalation clauses are effective over the long-term in allowing the Company to adjust to changes in fuel costs due to fuel price changes; however, the short-term effectiveness of the fuel escalation clauses can be affected by a number of factors including, but not limited to, specific terms of the fuel escalation formulas, fuel price volatility, navigating conditions, tow sizes, trip routing, and the location of loading and discharge ports that may result in the Company over or under recovering its fuel costs.
 The Company's spot contract rates generally reflect current fuel prices at the time the contract is signed but do not have escalators for fuel.